spinnaker/spinnaker/README.md

 For example, `API_HOST=http://spinnaker.prod.netflix.net yarn start` will run Deck with `http://spinnaker.prod.netflix.net` as the API host.

+## Development

+Deck has a combination of Angular and React, but is moving to React only.
+New changes made to the Deck project should use React wherever possible.

 ## Testing

 To run the tests within the application, run `yarn test`.